-- 5.1 If the complainant is unhappy with the outcome of the complaint under Stage 2, the complainant should write to the Headteacher/Head of School at the school asking for the complaint to be investigated under Stage 3 of this Complaints Policy. - 5.2 The Headteacher/Head of School will write to the complainant acknowledging the complaint within 5 school days of the date that the letter was received from the complainant.
+- 5.1 If the complainant is unhappy with the outcome of the complaint under Stage 2, the complainant should write to the Headteacher at the school asking for the complaint to be investigated under Stage 3 of this Complaints Policy. - 5.2 The Headteacher will write to the complainant acknowledging the complaint within 5 school days of the date that the letter was received from the complainant.
 The acknowledgement will confirm that the complaint will now be investigated under Stage 3 of this Complaints Policy, and will confirm the date for providing a response to the complaint.
-Following investigation of the complaint, the Headteacher/Head of School will write to the complainant confirming the outcome within 10 school days of the date that the letter was received from the complainant.
-If this time limit cannot be met, the Headteacher/ Head of School will write to the complainant within 10 school days of the date that the letter was received from the complainant, explaining the reason for the delay and providing a revised date. - 5.3 The letter to the complainant should notify them that if he or she is unhappy with the outcome of the Stage 3 investigation of the complaint, they should write to the Clerk to the Local Governors within 10 school days of receiving the letter asking for the complaint to be heard before an Independent Complaint Panel under Stage 4 of this Complaints Policy.
-If no further communication is received from the complainant within 10 school days, the complaint will be deemed to have been resolved. - 5.4 In exceptional circumstances, the Headteacher/Head of School may delegate responsibility for investigating the complaint under Stage 3 of this Complaints Policy to a member of the Senior Leadership Team.
-In those circumstances, the Headteacher/Head of School will monitor the progress of the investigation, and it will be the Headteacher/Head of School who will write the letter of outcome to the complainant. - 5.5 As stated above, where a formal complaint form is received making a complaint about the Headteacher/Head of School or a Local Governor, the complaint will be referred to the Chair of the Local Governing Body for investigation under Stage 3 of this Complaints Policy, rather than Stage 2.
-If a formal complaint form is received making a complaint about the Chair of the Local Governing Body, the complaint will be referred to the Vice Chair of the Local Governing Body for investigation under Stage 3 of this Complaints Policy, rather than Stage 2.
+Following investigation of the complaint, the Headteacher will write to the complainant confirming the outcome within 10 school days of the date that the letter was received from the complainant.
+If this time limit cannot be met, the Headteacher will write to the complainant within 10 school days of the date that the letter was received from the complainant, explaining the reason for the delay and providing a revised date. - 5.3 The letter to the complainant should notify them that if he or she is unhappy with the outcome of the Stage 3 investigation of the complaint, they should write to the Clerk to the School Standards Committee within 10 school days of receiving the letter asking for the complaint to be heard before an Independent Complaint Panel under Stage 4 of this Complaints Policy.
+If no further communication is received from the complainant within 10 school days, the complaint will be deemed to have been resolved. - 5.4 In exceptional circumstances, the Headteacher may delegate responsibility for investigating the complaint under Stage 3 of this Complaints Policy to a member of the Senior Leadership Team.
+In those circumstances, the Headteacher will monitor the progress of the investigation, and it will be the Headteacher who will write the letter of outcome to the complainant.

+- 5.5 As stated above, where a formal complaint form is received making a complaint about the Headteacher or a Local Governor, the complaint will be referred to the Chair of the School Standards Committee for investigation under Stage 3 of this Complaints Policy.. - Where the complaint concerns the Chair of the School Standards Committee or the entire School Standards Committee, the complaint will be referred to an Executive Director of the Trust for investigation under Stage 3 of this Complaints Policy. - Where the complaint concerns a member of the trust central team, the complaint will be referred to an Executive Director of the Trust for investigation under Stage 3 of this Complaints Policy. - Where the complaint concerns an Executive Director of the trust, including the CEO or the entire trust, the complaint will be referred to the Chair of the trust for investigation under Stage 3 of the Complaints Policy.

-6 Stage 4 - Complaint Heard at a Independent Complaint Panel Hearing
+6 Stage 4 - Complaint Heard at an Independent Complaint Panel Hearing